East Lake Scenic Area of Wuhan — Chu Culture in Picturesque Landscapes

 Later in Spring and Autumn Period (770 BC — 403 BC), Chu State became a powerful kingdom and obtained hegemony for decades, when the East Lake area was its capital city.

-After Wu Qi's Reform (386 BC — 381 BC), Chu State reached its peak, when the kingdom kept expanding and flourishing and created glorious Chu Culture.
+After Wu Qi's Reform (386 BC — 381 BC), Chu State peaked when the kingdom continued expanding and flourishing and created glorious Chu Culture.

-Chu Style Gate and City Wall on East Lake, Photo from Official Site of East Lake Scenic Area of Wuhan.
+Chu Style Gate and City Wall on East Lake, Photo from Official Site of Donghu Scenic Area of Wuhan.

 Unearthed Lacquerware Food Container of the Chu State — Hubei Museum (Photo by Dongmaiying)

-East Lake is in Hubei Province, the middle-south of China;
+It is located in Hubei Province, the middle-south of China;

-The East Lake water area is 33 square kilometers, and the entire East Lake Scenic Area of Wuhan is 88 square kilometers' large;
+The water area is 33 square kilometers, and the entire East Lake Scenic Area of Wuhan is 88 square kilometers large;

-The whole East Lake Scenic Area consists of 12 smaller lakes, scattering with over 120 islands;
+The whole Scenic Area consists of 12 smaller lakes scattered with over 120 islands;

 East Lake Greenways that string famous sites of the scenic area are 6 meters wide and 101.98 kilometers long;

-Part of East Lake Greenways, Photo from Official Site of East Lake Scenic Area of Wuhan.
+Part of East Lake Greenways, Photo from Official Site of Donghu Scenic Area of Wuhan.

-There are around 67 types of fishes and 234 bird species;
+There are around 67 types of fish and 234 bird species;

 The Hubei Museum by East Lake preserves over 260,000 invaluable relics.